-- 2.8.8 Staff should be aware that some groups are potentially more at risk.
-Evidence shows girls, children with special educational needs and disabilities (SEND) and LGBT children are at greater risk. - 2.9 Dealing with Sexual Violence and Sexual Harassment between children - 2.9.1 Sexual violence and sexual harassment can occur between two children of any age and sex from primary to secondary stage and into colleges.
-It can also occur online.
-It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.
+5.0 Dealing with Sexual Violence and Sexual Harassment between children

+5.1 Sexual violence and sexual harassment can occur between two children of any age and sex from primary to secondary stage and into colleges.
+It can also occur wholly online, concurrently online and offline, or technology may be used to facilitate offline abuse.
+It can occur through a group of children sexually assaulting or sexually harassing a single child or group of children.